meirelesff/genderBR/cran-comments.md

 0 errors | 0 warnings | 0 note

-* There is one note on win-builder about a possibly mis-spelled word: API.
-That is not the case.
+* There is just this usual note on win-builder that says "checking CRAN incoming feasibility ...
+NOTE
-* On win-builder devel there is one warning related to dplyr package version, "Rcpp (0.12.11) different from Rcpp used to build dplyr (0.12.10)".
+Maintainer: ...".

 ## Reverse dependencies